 Opinion v.
 Defamation

-Can you be sued over a minor inaccuracy (i.e., reporting a business embezzled $1.5 million when in reality it only swindled $1 million)?
-In 99% of cases, no. Why not?
+Can someone successfully sue you over a minor inaccuracy (i.e., reporting a business embezzled $1.5 million when in reality it only swindled $1 million)?
+Typically, no. Why not?
 Because of a legal standard called “substantial truth.”
 If a statement is mostly correct – and the inaccuracy doesn’t have a significant impact on a reader’s or listener’s overall understanding of a story — then substantial truth applies, and the defendant usually wins.

 Defamation is when one party makes an unprivileged false statement of fact about another party.
 Unprivileged means that the person doing the dishing didn’t have a legitimate right to “pass on” the information.
-For example, conversations between clients and lawyers are protected; as such, except in the rarest of circumstances, a defamation lawsuit couldn’t be crafted around a private conversation between an attorney and client.
+For example, conversations between clients and lawyers are protected.
+So, except in the rarest of circumstances, defamation lawsuits can’t be crafted around private conversations between an attorney and client talking about cases.

 Generally Speaking, When Is A Text Message NOT Considered Defamatory?

 - If a message is the nasty opinion of one person, it probably won’t qualify as text message defamation.
 Negative opinions are perfectly legal.

-- If a text message was sent to only one person and didn’t cause the plaintiff material harm, it may be defamatory, but the would-be plaintiff still might not win a case.
+- If only one person received the message, and didn’t cause the plaintiff material harm, it may be defamatory, but the would-be plaintiff still might not win a case.

-- If the statement is true, nine-and-a-half times out of ten the courts won’t consider it defamatory; but you may have a valid “publication of private facts” claim.
+- If the statement is true, nine-and-a-half times out of ten the courts won’t consider it defamatory.
+That said, you may have a valid “publication of private facts” claim.

 Generally Speaking, When Can A Text Message Be Deemed Defamatory?

 - If someone sends a false statement of fact to a) a text message group or b) an individual, who then tells others about the text, the message could be defamatory.

 - If the false statement of fact causes material harm, a judge could deem it libelous.

 NOTE: For a statement to be libelous it must satisfy all the elements of defamation (see above).
-For example, it’s possible to send a false statement of fact via text, but if it didn’t cause harm, it won’t be deemed defamatory.
+For example, it’s possible to send a false statement of fact via text, but if it didn’t cause harm, a plaintiff may have a hard time winning a lawsuit.